ajda-marjanovic/ajda-marjanovic.github.io/research.md

 **Work in progress**

-Noise-creating Large Investors and Liquidity Spillovers
+Non-fundamental Trading Motives and Liquidity

 **Master's thesis**